PsyProtocol/psy-sdk/psy_compiler/docs/src/setting_up_shell_completions.md

 # Setting up Shell Completions

-Shell completions allow you to use the Tab key to autocomplete commands, options, and arguments when working with the QED CLI tools.
+Shell completions allow you to use the Tab key to autocomplete commands, options, and arguments when working with the Psy CLI tools.
 This makes development faster and more convenient.

 This guide will help you set up shell completions for the Dargo CLI.